Minimal model of self-organized clusters with phase transitions in ecological communities: Exact analysis on

-To facilitate the analysis, we define the two following cluster patterns according to the rules for the possible stable fixed points: \begin{enumerate} \item A surviving species followed by an extinct species, corresponding to $n=1$.
+Combining all the results, we conclude that the only stable and uninvadable adjacent cluster patterns are $n=1,1$ and $n=1,2l_\mathrm{max}$.
+Following Sec.~\ref{sec:Kequals1}, the symbol $l$ now refers to $l_\mathrm{max}$ specifically.
+To facilitate the analysis below, we define the two following cluster patterns according to the rules for the possible stable fixed points: \begin{enumerate} \item A surviving species followed by an extinct species, corresponding to $n=1$.
 This pattern has total abundance $1$ and size $2$. \item A group of $2l$ surviving species, followed by an extinct species, a surviving species, and an extinct species.
 This pattern corresponds to $n=2l$, immediately followed by $n=1$ since there cannot be two adjacent clusters with $n=2l$.
 This pattern has total abundance $\sum_i N^l_i+1$ and size $2l+3$, where $N^l_1,\cdots,N^l_{2l}$ are the abundances of each species in the large cluster. \end{enumerate} We can then obtain the degeneracy $g(E^*)$ for steady states with Lyapunov function $E=E^*$.
 Suppose that the second cluster pattern occurs $b_{2l+3}$ times.
 We see that the number of times the first pattern arises is

 We also have

 where $\sum_i N_i^l$ is given in Eq. \eqref{eq:Chebyshev}.
 We can solve these two linear equations to get $b_2, b_{2 l +3}$ as functions of $E^*$.
 The degeneracy for a given $E^*$ can then be computed combinatorially: